 CMC instructors can call Turnitin at 1-866-816-5046 ext.
 241, Monday-Friday, from 7:00am-midnight, and on Saturdays and Sundays from 8:00am to midnight.
 CMC students and instructors can submit a ticket by visiting turnitin.com and then hovering over “Support” and clicking on “Help Center.”
 Then, once you’re on the Help Center screen, look for the red button at lower left labeled “Create a ticket.”
 Click on that button to create your request for tech support.

 Student tutorials and FAQ about Turnitin can be found online here.

-Please note: only the course instructor, and possibly a TA assigned to the course, can see a student's paper that is submitted to Turnitin.
-If a match is found between the student's paper and another student's paper, the instructor can request the matching paper from the other student's instructor.
+Please note: only the course instructor with the ability to view the Gradebook can see a student’s paper that is submitted to Turnitin.
+If a match is found between the student’s paper and another student’s paper, the instructor can request the matching paper from the other student’s instructor.
 The instructors decide whether to share the matching paper depending on the circumstances.

 If you use PeerMark, an additional tool for peer review which comes with the Turnitin license, then things are slightly different.
 The only exception to the rule that students’ work is not available to anyone other than the course instructor is in the case of peer review assignments.
 Students using PeerMark will be allowed to view the text of the papers they are assigned to review from within the context of the peer review assignment, though the instructor can choose to distribute the papers anonymously.

 Turnitin agrees that students should own the copyright to their original work.
 A common misconception is that students relinquish their ownership rights when they submit papers to Turnitin.
-This simply isn’t true!
-Students who submit papers to Turnitin retain the copyright to the work they created.
+This isn’t accurate: students who submit papers to Turnitin retain the copyright to the work they created.
 For more information on privacy and Turnitin, please click here.

 Please visit this website to learn more about Turnitin and its suite of companion tools such as PeerMark and GradeMark.